purdue-cap/DryadSynth/Note.md

     - On reformatting.
 Currently we're doing reformatting on smaller sizes of solutions only, and doing regex replace on larger sizes
         - Maybe it's a better idea to use regex globally
+- Bug in SinInv method when handling contraints with only one disjunction.
+    - As it is in new "Common" case benchmarks in CLIA track

 # Custom patched Z3